Controversy in Vitamin Research

 Using the SELECT study from above, new wave research findings splashed across Media headlines that vitamin supplements don't reduce prostate cancer.
 But it's the WHY part from the SELECT study that the media missed from many smaller studies explaining the slightly negative results.

-First, what the Government allows to be called vitamin E represents only one out of 8 related "vitamin E" family factors in nature.
+First, what the Government allows to be called vitamin E represents only one out of 8 related vitamin E family factors in nature.
 It turns out that just before the SELECT study began, another smaller prostate study found that the prostate needs to be protected against both oxygen as well as nitrogen radicals.
 The form of vitamin E used in the SELECT study only handles oxygen radicals.
-It is action from the other seven of Nature's "vitamin E" family members that stop nitrogen radicals (largely d'gamma tocopherol).
+It is action from the other seven of Nature's vitamin E family members that stop nitrogen radicals, largely d'gamma tocopherol.

 For the Selenium effects, it turns out this issue is exactly opposite of the actions of vitamin E above.
 The body generates a radical to help with the uptake of insulin and glucose into cells.
 This helps to control against diabetes.
-One of the function of the mineral Selenium is to build a radical fighter (GPx).
+One of the function of the mineral Selenium is to build a radical antioxidant fighter (GPx).
 Too much of this Selenium produced radical fighter would destroy the radicals before they could perform their necessary work for the body of moving insulin and glucose into cells.
 This action reveals that there is a delicate balance needed in the body between oxidation and reduction, a redox balance.
 If the body is already sufficient in Selenium, supplemental Selenium could tip over this balance.

 There are numerous examples of this new wave of vitamin studies upsetting nutritional establishment apple carts.
 While the background and behind the scenes smaller studies are painting a slightly different picture for many traditional vitamins, the real work is pointing out lesser known vitamins impact on major vitamin functions.
-Below presents a fundamental vitamin D body process with many related parts and vitamins worlking discovered from this new wave of research.
+Below presents a fundamental vitamin D body process with many related parts and vitamins working discovered from this new wave of research.

 Of Interest: To discover many of the new third wave type vitamin research, it was necessary to look near the end of Google search listings.
 Some topics have over 200 pages of listings.
 Evidently, not many Professionals look that deep since this information is lacking in most health discussions and not yet reflected in most vitamin products.
 Today (Jan 2024), Google only lists about 7 to 8 pages of websites from a search.
 Not enough!
 Good luck finding real truthful vitamin studies..